-- Latest industry-standard software used such as Autodesk Maya, Toon Boom Harmony, Dragon Frame and the Creative Cloud suite.
+- Latest industry-standard software used such as Toon Boom Harmony and the Creative Cloud suite.

-- Access to Wacom Cintiq tablets and a purpose-built stop motion studio.
+- Access to Wacom Cintiq tablets and studio space.

 - Industry-focused visits to gain first-hand insight into how creative media companies function and the variety of employment opportunities that are available in the development of your career aspirations.
 There are also other study trips to festivals and expos.

-- There is strong pastoral care within a friendly creative community with an emphasis on team building and collaborative work.
+- Strong pastoral care within a friendly creative community with an emphasis on team building and collaborative work.